 I offer a caring place where you can be safe to voice what matters to you.
 It’s a time when you can be free from the pressures to perform or only think positively, when you can reflect with honesty.

-Member of The Guild of Psychotherapists, London, one of the leading training organisations in the UK, which has been advancing a pluralist Psychoanalytic course since 1974.
-I serve as the Chair of the Ethics Committee and a member of Council.
+Member of The Guild of Psychotherapists, London, a leading training organisation, which has been advancing a pluralist Psychoanalytic course (4-5 years) since 1974.
+The Guild was one of the organisations that founded UKCP/CPJA.
+I continue to be a member of the Ethics Committee, having served as Chair for 8 years.

 Registered Psychotherapist Clinical Member of the UK Council for Psychotherapy (profile on UKCP), in the Psychoanalytic and Jungian section (CPJA).